 Just like Amazon is a pretty ubiquitous part of most online shoppers’ lives, the Amazon B2B marketplace is becoming the go-to marketplace for businesses.
 According to a post published on the Amazon Business Blog last year, “In the U.S. alone, Amazon Business serves nearly 80 percent of the 100 largest enrollment education organizations, 55 of the Fortune 100 companies, more than half of the 100 biggest hospital systems and more than 40 percent of the 100 most populous local governments.
 Amazon Business also offers access to nearly 150,000 U.S. business sellers—hundreds of thousands globally—and hundreds of millions of products.”

 And that was in 2018.
-Amazon Business has only continued to grow since then, and is projected to claim 10 percent of the entire B2B ecommerce market in the U.S. by 2021.
-As Amazon continues to expand internationally, it will claim more of the worldwide market, as well.
-Currently, it’s projected to account for 5 percent of all international B2B ecommerce sales by 2021.
+Amazon Business has only continued to grow since then and is projected to claim huge amounts of the B2B ecommerce market in the U.S too.

 How Does Amazon Business Work?